zendframework/zf2-documentation/docs/languages/en/modules/zend.module-manager.module-autoloader.rst

 =====================

-Zend Framework 2 ships with a default module autoloader. ``Zend\Loader\ModuleAutoloader`` is a specialized autoloader that is responsible for location of, and on-demand loading of, the ``Module`` classes from a variety of sources.
+Zend Framework 2 ships with a default module autoloader. ``Zend\Loader\ModuleAutoloader`` is a specialized autoloader responsible for locating and loading modules.

 .. _zend.module-manager.module-autoloader.usage: